kumu/docs/enterprise/configuration.md

 md5sum kumu-enterprise.kli
 ```

+{% hint style="danger" %}
+Note that the above credentials are only for logging in to the Enterprise instance settings via `<hostname>/enterprise/admin`.
+Please see [Creating user accounts](creating-user-accounts.md) for information about creating admin and user accounts for the Enterprise application.
+{% endhint %}

 ## Support

 **Add a support email.** This address will be linked to any support links within the application.
 Set this to the email address you want to send your user's support requests to.
 Defaults to enterprise@kumu.io.